mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 > warning NU1701: Package 'Microsoft.AspNet.WebApi.Client 5.2.2' was restored using '.NETFramework,Version=v4.6.1' instead of the project target framework '.NETStandard,Version=v2.0'.
 This package may not be fully compatible with your project.

 To fix this, we'll need to update our version of **Microsoft.NET.Sdk.Functions**.
-Open the Command Pallete and invoke `Nuget Package Manager: Add Package` and search for **Microsoft.NET.Sdk.Functions**.
+Open the Command Palette and invoke `NuGet Package Manager: Add Package` and search for **Microsoft.NET.Sdk.Functions**.
 Select the latest version and continue.
 When I wrote this, the latest version was **1.0.13**.

 Once that completes you should be able to build without warnings.